10 most interesting and strange facts about Germany

 10. The Country of Culture, Science, and inventions!

-Several things that have already become common for us were invented in Germany.
+One of the interesting facts about Germany is several things that have already become common for us were invented in Germany.
 For example, the X-ray machine was designed by Wilhelm Conrad Roentgen in 1895.
 Germans did pocket watch, clarinet, jellyfish, CooKoo watch, diesel engine, paraffin, automated calculator, aspirin, contact lenses, the phone, Fanta, garden, bicycle, LCD screen, pregnancy test, and many other inventions.
 Moreover, Adidas and Puma are well-known German brands founded by brothers Adolf Dassler and Rudolph Dassler.
 Also, world-renowned musicians Johann Sebastian Bach, Ludwig van Beethoven, Wolfgang Amadeus Mozart, world-renowned scientist, physicist Albert Einstein, and few other geniuses are of German origin.